 The most significant benefit is limited liability for company shareholders.
-Their obligation to pay for business debts is restricted to the amount paid for their shares.
+Their obligation to pay for business debts is restricted to the nominal value of their shares.
 This means their personal assets – property, car, finances etc. – are secure and cannot be used if the company becomes insolvent.
-Sole trader businesses do not have this benefit – the owner is personally responsible for any business debts.
+Sole trader businesses do not have this benefit, and the owner is personally responsible for any business debts.

-The other benefits of this type of business structure are enhanced professional status, a corporate image and the ability to effectively plan your company's finances to take advantage of any favourable tax rules.
+The other benefits of this type of business structure are enhanced professional status, and the ability to effectively plan your company's finances to take advantage of any favourable tax rules.

 What is the difference between a sole trader business and a company limited by shares?